Storing Leftover Paint Properly

 Reusing Leftover Paint

-But if a paint container is opened and contains a foul odor similar to rotten eggs, it has been contaminated and is not fit for use.
+When you have stored extra paint appropriately, it can easily be reused.
+But if a paint container is opened and contains a foul odor similar to rotten eggs, it has been contaminated and unsuitable for use.

 When there are no foul odors or separation, and the paint has not dried, here is how to reuse it for touch-ups.